Summer days lure many people to the water, but water is one of the most dangerous places to be if a storm strikes.

 When the electricity becomes too much, it shoots downward as lightning.

-Although she has not treated a lightning victim in her decade on the job, Dr. Spencer said the power surge is mind-boggling.
+Dr. Spencer said the power surge is mind-boggling.

 “I’ve seen a lot of electrocution from power lines, but I’ve never seen a lightning strike,” she said.
 “The amount of electricity from lightning is much higher than what comes through household electrical lines or even power lines.”